advancedforms/advancedforms.github.io/_posts/2018-06-21-creating-and-editing-users.markdown

 ## Displaying your form

-If editing has been configured for a form it will by default create a new user with a submission.
-If you instead want to edit a user you need to pass a user ID with the form argument `user`.
+If editing has been configured for a form you will also need to specify whether to create a new user or edit an existing one.
+If you want to edit a user you need to pass a user ID with the form argument `user`.
+For creating a user, the form argument `user` should be set to `new`.
 With a shortcode this would look like

 `[advanced_form form="form_key" user="1"]`

+`[advanced_form form="form_key" user="new"]`

 And the function call equivalent is